🎧 'The Wild Robot': Sorrow, Heart & Flights of Imagination

 This soaring emotional scene was the focus of a panel moderated by Michael Goi, ASC, with three of the key creators behind the global hit, which has grossed more than $300 million, from DreamWorks Animation and Universal Pictures: Composer Kris Bowers, visual effects supervisor Jeff Budsberg, and supervising sound editor Leff Lefferts.
 Their conversation was recorded Nov.
 12 during The Ankler’s Art & Crafts Live event at the American Society of Cinematographers Clubhouse.

 For all three craftsmen, Roz’s emerging humanity was conveyed through painstaking cycles of building and deconstruction.
-Budsberg and director Chris Sanders shared a goal of bringing the “endearing hand-craftedness of animation” to the character, the VFX pro says.
-“Incrementally, if you’re paying attention, what I’m doing is deconstructing her appearance” as she becomes more human, he explains.
+Budsberg and director Chris Sanders shared a goal of bringing the “endearing hand-craftedness of animation” to the character, the VFX pro said.
+“Incrementally, if you’re paying attention, what I’m doing is deconstructing her appearance” as she becomes more human, he explained.
 “Smearing the highlight across these rings on her arm, brushing the normal light response on her body — and sequence by sequence, we’re making her more and more painterly, embracing the world around her.”

 Likewise, Lefferts’ role as sound editor is as much about what you don’t hear as what you do, he says.
 For example, the simple whoosh of the wind as Roz watches Brightbill fly away says more than her voice could in that moment.
 For Bowers, scoring that crucial scene took multiple tries that ultimately led to a unique opportunity.
-“My first version was kind of a fail — honestly, primarily because I wasn’t capturing the complexity of this relationship and the emotion,” he says.
+“My first version was kind of a fail — honestly, primarily because I wasn’t capturing the complexity of this relationship and the emotion,” he said.
 “And so when I wrote the second version, Chris was so excited that he actually encouraged me to write away from picture, and said that they would kind of work the sequence to the music.”

 It was huge compliment from director to composer, Bowers felt, adding, “That’s something that’s really rare.”